Official Program Description

 - advanced skills in the management and organization of companies, agri-food supply chains and consultancy firms and services connected with them;

-- the ability to communicate, to work within multidisciplinary groups and to show good judgement both on the technical and economic level and on the human and ethical one;
+- the ability to communicate, to work within multidisciplinary groups and to show good judgment both on the technical and economic level and on the human and ethical one;

 - the acquisition of in-depth knowledge about specific technical aspects, both general and specialized, of the food sector and related sectors;